stuxnet999/EventTranscriptParser/README.md

 #### Dependencies

-These are the required libraries/modules needed to run the script
+These are the required python libraries/modules needed to run the script
 + json
 + sqlite3
 + pandas